-Peak Season is just around the corner and there’s no better time than the present to invest in a warehouse management system to get your business in order.
+Peak Season is just around the corner.
+That means there’s no better time to invest in a warehouse management system to get your business in order.
 Especially if you’re growing out of your current methods of organization without realizing.
 Running a warehouse can be expensive, but it’s not a reason to cut corners on a system that could save you tons of money down the line.
 Here are five signs you’re ready for a WMS and why you should make the switch.

 1. You’re Still Manually Updating Your Inventory

-Small businesses can get away with manually updating their inventory on a spreadsheet for awhile, but if you find yourself spending too much time updating spreadsheets every day, it’s time for an upgrade.
+Small businesses can get away with manually updating their inventory on a spreadsheet for awhile.
+But, if you find yourself spending too much time updating spreadsheets every day, it’s time for an upgrade.
 Spreadsheets lack the capability to automate quantity updates and reflect them in real-time.
 Manually updating inventory is not only time consuming, but much more prone to human error.
-Without a tracking system it’s hard to know how much inventory you have on hand, where it is, and where it’s going.
+Without a tracking system it’s hard to know how much inventory you have on hand, and where it’s going.
 Not to mention the threat of stolen or lost inventory unbeknownst to you.

 SkuVault WMS reduces 87.5% of fulfillment time with automated processes